Announcing beta and preview features

 Betas releases aren’t publicly announced.
 Teams use them to gather customer feedback before a general availability (GA) launch.
 Previews are expected to be publicly announced.
 Both beta and preview releases might not be immediately ready for all customers or might be missing key features.

-Use a flashbar to communicate that an entire service has launched in beta or preview state.
-The flash message should communicate the impact of the the beta or preview state for the service and provide links to learn more and to give feedback for the product service.
-Use a flashbar only when the entire service is in beta or preview.
+Use an info flashbar to communicate an entire service launch in beta or preview state.
+The message should communicate the impact of the the beta or preview state for the service and provide links to learn more and to give feedback for the product service.
+On the service homepage, the flashbar should be persistent, without a way to dismiss it, so the beta or preview state remains in view for the user.
+On every other page, users should be able to dismiss the flashbar.

+Use Beta or Preview labels in the side navigation to mark pages appropriately.
+Marking features as beta or preview within the side navigation helps to set users’ expectations about these pages.
 Include a popover communicating what users can expect from the page.
 For example, the popover content area can say: We’re improving the way to use [feature name].
 Add an external Learn more link, guiding users to relevant service documentation about the feature, if available.

 To implement the Beta or Preview labels in the side navigation, use the snippet below in the info slot of the SideNavigation component: